scrapinghub/splash/docs/api.rst

     pairs or a JSON object with header names as keys and header values as values.

-    "User-Agent" header is special: is is used for all outgoing requests, unlike other headers.
+    "User-Agent" header is special: it is used for all outgoing requests, unlike other headers.

 .. _arg-body: